 Absolutely unique, brand new ideas are rare, and we shouldn’t be ashamed if our amazing idea is approached as an improvement to something else.
 Heck, truly unique ideas can sit on shelves for a long time before someone figures out what to do with them, like the Post-It note.
 Personally, I’d rather have my great ideas launched sooner.

-Below are the stages of approaching a redesign project for a product, app, website, service, or idea that already exists, but needs to be reimagined.
+Below are the stages of approaching a redesign project for a digital product, web application, website, service, or idea that already exists, but needs to be reimagined.

 Your initial problem definition will evolve as you journey through this process, but you need to start somewhere.
 Saying, “Our competitors have an app” is not a definition of a business need, it’s simply a statement of fact.
 Your competitors may have invested hundreds of thousands of dollars to build a digital tumbleweed.
 Why follow them down that silly path?